 The Moons feel the third-party, independent verification of their practices will also help set them apart in the marketplace: “We are proud to tell customers our flock is Certified Grassfed by AGW, and look forward to taking advantage of the program’s free marketing assistance.”

-For more information about Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW sheep meat from MoonLight Farm, contact Bryan Moon at 541-972-1903 and firstname.lastname@example.org.
+Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW lamb is available directly from MoonLight Farm.
+Contact Bryan Moon at 541-972-1903 and firstname.lastname@example.org to purchase.
 You can also follow the farm on Facebook.